New Hallmarks of Aging

 As we talk about often—see articles linked above—there is ample evidence that increasing or stimulating autophagy increases health and lifespan in humans and model organisms.
 Age-associated pathologies are also reduced when autophagy is increased.

 An example offered by Lopez-Otin of the impact of inducing autophagy includes an experiment in which mice, when supplemented with spermidine, lived 25% longer than the control group.
-The spermidine induced autophagy in multiple organs and both increased longevity and reduced cardiac aging.
+The spermidine induced autophagy in multiple organs and both increased longevity and reduced cardiac aging (1).

 Spermidine and Autophagy

 Spermidine is a polyamine known to induce autophagy via multiple pathways.
-Lopez-Otin specifically cites the inhibition of acetyl transferase EP300, which results in reduced acetylation of several core autophagy proteins, and the hypusination of eLf5a, which is essential for the synthesis of the autophagy transcription factor TFEB.
+Lopez-Otin specifically cites the inhibition of acetyl transferase EP300, which results in reduced acetylation of several core autophagy proteins, and the hypusination of eLf5a, which is essential for the synthesis of the autophagy transcription factor TFEB (1).

 Interestingly, spermidine can potentially rescue immune system components.
-For example, In B and T lymphocytes from aging donor are examined, they exhibit decreased autophagy.
-When cultured in the presence of spermidine, however, the cells recover younger levels of TRB and elf5A and normal levesl of autophagic flux.
+For example, when B and T lymphocytes from aging donors were examined, they exhibited decreased autophagy.
+When cultured in the presence of spermidine, however, the cells recover younger levels of TRB and elf5A and normal levels of autophagic flux (3,4).

 Spermidine is produced naturally in the body, but its natural levels decrease with age.
 Restoring spermidine levels is possible through food or supplementation (try our food-derived, premium spermidine supplement, Primeadine!).